Spherical aberration

 In optics, spherical aberration (SA) is a type of aberration found in optical systems that have elements with spherical surfaces.
-Lenses and curved mirrors are prime examples, because this shape is easier to manufacture.
+This phenomenon commonly affects lenses and curved mirrors, as these components are often shaped in a spherical manner for ease of manufacturing.
 Light rays that strike a spherical surface off-centre are refracted or reflected more or less than those that strike close to the centre.
 This deviation reduces the quality of images produced by optical systems.
-The effect of spherical aberration was first identified by Ibn al-Haytham who discussed it in his work Kitāb al-Manāẓir.
+The effect of spherical aberration was first identified in the 11th century by Ibn al-Haytham who discussed it in his work Kitāb al-Manāẓir.

 Overview

-A spherical lens has an aplanatic point (i.e., no spherical aberration) only at a radius that equals the radius of the sphere divided by the index of refraction of the lens material.
-A typical value of refractive index for crown glass is 1.5 (see list), which indicates that only about 43% of the area (67% of diameter) of a spherical lens is useful.
-It is often considered to be an imperfection of telescopes and other instruments which makes their focusing less than ideal due to the spherical shape of lenses and mirrors.
+A spherical lens has an aplanatic point (i.e., no spherical aberration) only at a lateral distance from the optical axis that equals the radius of the spherical surface divided by the index of refraction of the lens material.

+Spherical aberration makes the focus of telescopes and other instruments less than ideal.
 This is an important effect, because spherical shapes are much easier to produce than aspherical ones.
 In many cases, it is cheaper to use multiple spherical elements to compensate for spherical aberration than it is to use a single aspheric lens.

-"Positive" spherical aberration means peripheral rays are bent too much.
-"Negative" spherical aberration means peripheral rays are not bent enough.
+"Positive" spherical aberration means rays near the outer edge of a lens are bent more than would be predicted for an ideal lens.
+"Negative" spherical aberration means such rays are bent less than would be predicted.

 The effect is proportional to the fourth power of the diameter and inversely proportional to the third power of the focal length, so it is much more pronounced at short focal ratios, i.e., "fast" lenses.